Generic SQL Server Setup Guide

 For some connection methods listed in the previous section, TLS is either required or optional.

-IMPORTANT: TLS 1.0 is never permitted by Fivetran.
+TLS 1.0 is never permitted by Fivetran.
 Both direct connections and SSH connections will fail with TLS 1.0 enabled.

 Steps to check TLS version